-On-going activities in the area to be redeveloped in the City shall be disrupted as the bus terminal area is in proximity to the City Center.
+On-going activities in the area to be redeveloped in the City shall be disrupted as the bus terminal area is in proximity to various institutional and residential areas.
 The disruption may render some community members to lose their livelihood options.
 To mitigate this impact, the LGA should consider the following: